LPardue/draft-pardue-quic-siduck/draft-pardue-quic-siduck.md

 --- abstract

-This document describes a simple application protocol for testing implementations of the QUIC DATAGRAM frame names.
+This document describes a simple application protocol for testing implementations of the QUIC DATAGRAM frame.
 SiDUCK (Simple Datagram Usability and Connectivity Kata) defines a new ALPN ID, "siduck-00", along with a basic offer and acknowledgement interaction using datagram payload data.

 --- middle